Poorchop/hexchat-scripts/README.md

     * `~/.config/hexchat/addons`

 The HexChat Python plugin interface is required.

-#### [twitch-title.py] (twitch-title.py)
-This script will retrieve information such as stream status, current game, and broadcast title when you join a TwitchTV IRC channel.
-It will update the channel title with this information in addition to printing it locally.
-It will also update this information every 10 minutes, so if a stream goes offline for example, the title will eventually change to reflect this.

-This script has only been tested with Python 3 at the moment.

 ### Notes:
 All scripts are under the [MIT license] (./license) unless otherwise stated.